MYSTERY SCIENCE THEATER 3000

 Opening: Crow has new hair–and calf and hinder implants

-Intro: Pearl is sick, and M&TB make things worse as a fast food restaurant
+Intro: Pearl is sick, and M&tB’s fast food restaurant just makes things worse for Dr. F

 Host segment 1: The bots put on a Ren Fest for Mike